ltvprotocol/vault_craft/README.md

 A collection of Solidity helper contracts that provide safe, slippage-protected operations for ERC-4626 tokenized vaults and collateral vaults.

-Project provides thelper contracts that wrap ERC-4626 vault operations with built-in slippage protection and detailed error reporting:
+Project provides the helper contracts that wrap ERC-4626 vault operations with built-in slippage protection and detailed error reporting:

 - **Safe4626Helper**: For standard ERC-4626 vault operations
 - **Safe4626CollateralHelper**: For collateral-specific ERC-4626 vault operations